|

 On 17th July two overhead walkways fall onto a dance floor at the Hyatt Regency hotel in Kansas City, killing 111 people.

-The Humber Bridge, which opened to traffic on 24th June, is officially opened by the Queen on 17th July.
+The Humber Bridge, which opened to traffic on 24th June, is officially opened by Queen Elizabeth II on 17th July.
 Under construction since January 1980, it is the longest single-span suspension bridge in the world.

 On 29th July the UK celebrates the wedding of Prince Charles and Lady Diana Spencer.